adaapp/primers-portfolio-jamesspencer19/README.md

 For Primer 6 I spent the majority of my time understanding sample code for the proccesses that were taken to format the data in the employee CSV file into the table that is displayed for the user.
 I then optimised the code by separating where the user is displayed the table into a separate function, which takes in the vector and the widths.

 ### Primer 7 - Sleep Timer
-For Primer 6 I created a C++ program that blocked further execution (in seconds, based on the value) of a passed parameter when called.
+For Primer 7 I created a C++ program that blocked further execution (in seconds, based on the value) of a passed parameter when called.
 To complete this I used the standard function```::sleep_for(std::chrono::seconds(seconds))```.
 This meant that the thread was paused for the given amount of time in seconds.
 #### Reflection (as well as issues, challenges & resolutions)
 I found this particular primer the simplest after I discovered the use of sleep_for.
 The outcome of this primer was that the thread was stopped for the given duration of time and resumed after the timer had completed.

 ### Primer 8 - Joining & Detaching Threads (Part A)
-Part A - I wrote a function that initialises two threads; each thread called a unique timer function.
+For Primer 8- Part A I wrote a function that initialises two threads; each thread called a unique timer function.
 Each timer is set using a global variable; my first timer duration being 5 seconds, my second was for 10 seconds.
 I displayed the start and end of each timer as well as the start and end of the main thread.
 After creating the two timers I then ran each on an individual thread and used ```.join``` to join the threads which blocked the main thread from executing

 ### Primer 8 - Joining & Detaching Threads (Part B)
 For Primer 8- Part B I wrote a function that creates and detaches two threads; each thread calling a unique timer function.
 Each timer is set using a global variable; my first timer duration should being 5 seconds, your second should be 10 seconds.
 Display the start and end of each timer as well as the start and end of the main thread; reuse the timer functions from the previous exercise.
 After creating the two timers I then used ```.detach()``` to detach the threads.
 The outcome of this was the threads ran in the background and did not block the main thread from executing.